gtyagi2/tag-security/assessments/projects/rook/self-assessment.md

 #### Shared File System Example

-In the diagram above, the flow to create a applications with a RWX volume is:
+In the diagram [here](#actors), the flow to create a applications with a RWX volume is:

 1. The (purple) app creates a PVC to request storage
 2. The PVC defines the CephFS storage class (sc) for provisioning the storage